The Talos Principle: Development and marketing

 The story was written by Tom Jubert (The Swapper, FTL: Faster Than Light) and Jonas Kyratzes.
 The two were brought about a year into the game's development, with about 80% of the puzzles completed, to link the puzzles together with a proper narrative.
 Croteam appreciated Jubert's previous narrative work in The Swapper and contacted him, and he in turn brought Jonas Kyratzes to help him with his writing, being overburdened with other projects at the time.
-Croteam regarded their setting being part of an odd computer simulation, that's "about robots and sentience and philosophy and God".
+Croteam regarded their setting as being part of an odd computer simulation that is "about robots and sentience and philosophy and God".
 Jubert's previous work on The Swapper revolved around the philosophical differences between body and soul; Jubert recommended Kyratzes based on his writing for the game The Infinite Ocean which was about artificial intelligence.
 Together, they quickly devised the narrative of an automaton being guided by god-like Elohim through the puzzles.
 They added flavor through both messages left from other automatons (primarily written by Kyratzes) and the apparently sentient helper program Milton (primarily written by Jubert).
 Much of this dialog was based on their own personal experiences and interactions on various Internet forums and web sites over 20 years.
 Kyratzes also stated that he was fascinated by the Garden of Eden concept originating from the Bible and re-envisioned many times over in other works.
 They sought to capture the sense of problem-solving that humans naturally do, and were able to place more of the game's larger story in spaces that would require exploration to find, which Kyratzes felt the game's level and puzzle designs strongly encouraged.
 According to Jubert, the works of science fiction author Philip K. Dick served as a significant influence to the motif of the game.
 The two were also brought on to help on the story for the expansion Road to Gehenna, though while sooner in the development process than the main game, still at a point where many of the puzzles had been completed.

 The Talos Principle was shown in Sony's E3 2014 presentation, after which Time featured the game as one of its "favorite hidden gems from 2014's show".
 Before the game's release, Croteam published a free game demo for Linux, OS X and Windows on Steam, that featured four increasingly difficult complete puzzle levels as well as a benchmarking bot.
-Croteam also released a free teaser minigame for The Talos Principle called Sigils of Elohim, that offers sets of one puzzle type with tetrominoes that's found throughout The Talos Principle.
+Croteam also released a free teaser minigame for The Talos Principle called Sigils of Elohim, which offers sets of one puzzle type with tetrominoes that is found throughout The Talos Principle.
 Croteam had also built a community around the game through a series of contests and giveaways.